nhack/graphql-fullstack/README.md

 * transparent backend for the client
 * a single source of queries for a certain type on the client
-* modularity of the schema definition for the server
+* modularity of the schema definition on the server

 ### Dependencies